 Enumeration was definitely important as well as digging around in the applications once you got a foothold.
 I wish there were a way I could read the material before I had the lab access.
 Instead I read about 90 pages and just went for it.
 One thing that would be awesome is to figure out a way to let the student know how noisy they are in the server/application.
 In the real world I’m pretty sure I would have been noticed most of the time due to my excessive scanning with all the different tools.

-Want your Virtual Hacking Labs course review to be published here?
-Contact us using our contact form.
+Would you like to have your Virtual Hacking Labs course review published on this page?
+Please contact us using the contact form.